pip-services/pip-services-docs/content/en/toolkit/recipes/component_communication/_index.md

 ##### removeAll()
-This method removes all component references that match the specified locator.
+This method removes all component references that match a specified locator.
 For example, the code below removes all references to the service component.

 {{< tabsection >}}
   Not available